taegilIm/flutter_figma_app/README.md

-# flutter_khackathon
+# flutter_app

-A new Flutter project.
+A new flutter project for test.